 The proposed amendments to the certificate of incorporation provide for the annual election of directors for one-year terms, commencing upon the expiration of the directors' current terms.
 If approved by the stockholders, the amendments would first apply to directors standing for election beginning with this meeting, and the declassification of the Board would be phased in over a period of two years.
 The amendments would not shorten the existing terms of the Class II and Class III directors.
 Accordingly, directors who previously have been elected to three-year terms or portions thereof (excluding directors elected at this meeting) will be entitled to complete those terms, and thereafter they or their successors would be elected to one-year terms at each annual meeting of stockholders.
 Beginning with the 2019 annual meeting of stockholders, the entire Board would stand for election annually for one-year terms.
-The amendments also provide that any newly created directorship that results from an increase in the number of directors after this meeting would be appointed for a term expiring at the next succeeding annual meeting of stockholders.
-Directors elected by the Board to fill vacancies after this meeting also would be appointed for a term expiring at the next succeeding annual meeting of stockholders, even if their predecessors were serving for a longer term.
+The amendments also provide that any newly created directorship that results from an increase in the number of directors after this meeting would be appointed for a term expiring at the next succeeding annual meeting of stockholders, even if their predecessors were serving for a longer term.
 In addition, Delaware law provides that directors serving on boards that are not classified may be removed for or without cause, whereas currently directors can be removed only for cause since the Board is classified.
-The amendments would permit stockholders to remove directors serving in a class elected to one-year terms with or without cause.
+The amendments would permit stockholders to remove directors serving in a class elected to one-year terms for or without cause.
 Directors in a class that is serving out the remainder of a three-year term would continue to be removable only for cause.